BLACK LYON. Bulls Head? HORSE and GROOM. CRAVEN ARMS, HUMBERSTONE GATE

 Landlord Randall died in the Craven Arms in 1863.
 It was reported that Randall and a few friends were larking about, Randall sitting on the top rail of a chair with his feet on the seat.
 One of the friends then tried to lift his leg over Randall’s head, whereon Randall fell to the ground, bringing on delirium tremens.
 Chloroform was administered but Randall became rigid dead.

-Another tragic death occurred two years later in November 1865, when the landlord’s wife, Elizabeth Kenny aged fifty-nine, was burnt to death when her clothes caught fire whilst attending to the fire grate in the vaults.
+Another tragic death occurred two years later in November 1865, when landlord James Kenny’s wife, Elizabeth aged fifty-nine, was burnt to death when her clothes caught fire whilst attending to the fire grate in the vaults.

 1904 Fair in Humberstone Gate, Craven Arms in background.